-The PPA is a long-term contract between a renewable energy project and a power buyer, in which the buyer agrees to purchase renewable energy for a fixed price during the contract tenor.
-In the past, contracts have been typically 20-25 years in duration, but we are seeing shorter and shorter tenors to meet the buyer demands.
 Under the PPA structure, a third party provides the upfront investment to pay for the project and in return, receives a contracted long-term revenue stream from the energy buyer as well as all other available incentives.
-The energy buyer receives a fixed rate for energy, usually at a discount to what they are already paying, without having to put up capital to build the project.
+The corporate energy buyer receives a fixed rate for energy, usually at a discount to what they are already paying, without having to put up capital to build the project.

-Common Types of PPA for Offsite Renewable Energy Projects
+Types of Power Purchase Agreements for Offsite Renewable Energy Projects

-The Virtual Power Purchase Agreement (VPPA), also known as a “Contract for Differences”, is a contract structure under which a buyer (or offtaker) agrees to purchase the project’s renewable energy for a pre-agreed price, while the project receives the floating market price for all energy generated.
-If the price the project achieves by selling into the wholesale electricity market is greater than the fixed VPPA price, the offtaker receives the difference.
-If the price the project achieves is less than the fixed VPPA price, the offtaker pays the project to make up the difference.
+The Virtual Power Purchase Agreement (VPPA), also known as a synthetic PPA) is a contract structure under which a buyer (or offtaker) agrees to purchase the project’s renewable energy for a fixed price, while the project receives the floating market price.
+If the fixed VPPA price is greater than the actual market price, then the project pays the difference to the offtaker.
+If the market price is greater than the VPPA price, then the project company keeps the difference.
 In this way, a VPPA is a financial hedge against volatile electricity prices.
-Typically, the buyer receives the project’s Renewable Attributes, or Renewable Energy Certificates (RECs), but does not take physical delivery of the energy.
+In a Virtual PPA, the buyer typically receives the project’s Renewable Attributes but does not take physical delivery of the energy.
 The buyer/offtaker continues to purchase its electricity through their local utility.
-The VPPA is a great option for large electricity consumers and enables customers with fragmented/distributed electric load to realize the benefits of renewable energy.
+A utility-scale solar VPPA enables large electricity consumers with fragmented/distributed electric loads to realize the benefits of renewable energy.

-The Retail PPA is a structure that is only suitable in de-regulated electricity markets where customers have retail choice, such as Maryland.
-Under this structure, the buyer enters a power purchase agreement with their retail electricity supplier and takes delivery and title to a project’s energy.
-In many cases, the buyer receives the RECs as part of the agreement.
-In other cases, the project sells the RECs on the market separately to improve the deal economics.
-The benefit of this structure is that the retail electric supplier takes on the market risks associated with wholesale electricity and the customer gets a fixed price for the energy.
-Unfortunately, because these contracts are only available to customers in de-regulated electricity markets, the amount of renewable energy procurement is restricted to the buyer’s total load within those markets.
+Another offsite power purchase agreement structure in use today is the Retail PPA.
+Also called a “Direct PPA” or “Sleeved PPA” this structure is suitable in de-regulated electricity markets where customers have retail choices, such as Maryland.
+Under this structure, the buyer enters a power purchase agreement with its retail electricity supplier and takes both the delivery and title to a project’s energy.
+The benefit of this structure is that the retail electric supplier takes on the market risks associated with wholesale electricity, and the customer gets a fixed price for the energy.
+Unfortunately, because these contracts are only available to customers in deregulated markets, the amount of renewable energy procurement is restricted to the buyer’s total load within those markets.

-A Green Tariff (often referred to as a Sleeved PPA) is a structure which has been gaining momentum over the last year in regulated electricity markets.
-Typically, these programs are set up through a regulated utility’s rate structure.
+A utility green tariff program is another form of a Sleeved PPA that has been gaining momentum over the last year in regulated electricity markets.
+Typically, PPA sleeving programs are set up through a regulated utility’s rate structure.
 The utility, with approval from the state public utility commission, offers customers renewable energy through a “Green Tariff”.
-Like the Retail PPA, with a Sleeve PPA, the utility wears the wholesale market pricing risk, and delivers renewable energy and in many cases the RECs, to the customer for a fixed price.
+Like the Retail PPA, with a Sleeve PPA, the utility wears the whole market pricing risk and delivers renewable energy and in many cases the Renewable Energy Credits (RECs), to the customer for a fixed rate.
 Often the greatest downside to this structure is that customers will pay a premium for renewable energy in exchange for the utility taking on the market risk.

 Which PPA is Right For Your Renewable Energy Goals?

-Today, PPA’s are a key driver in the widespread deployment of utility-scale solar in the United States.
-While there are trade-offs and varying risks among the structure types for energy buyers, a PPA requires no capital investment, carries no maintenance cost, and locks in energy prices for up to 25 years.
-PPAs put clean energy into the electric grid, and the offtaker owns all the environmental benefits associated with its portion of the project.
+Today, PPA’s are a key driver in the widespread deployment of utility-scale solar projects in the United States.
+While there are trade-offs and varying risks among the types of power purchase agreements, a solar PPA requires no capital investment, carries no maintenance costs, and locks in energy prices for up to 25 years.
+Renewable energy PPAs put clean energy into the electric grid, and the offtaker owns all the environmental benefits associated with its portion of the project.
 This is great news in a volatile energy market and for buyers looking to meet renewable energy and sustainability goals.

-If you’d like to discuss a PPA and how it could help you meet your renewable energy goals, call us at (410) 604-3603 or contact us online today.
+If you’d like to discuss how a utility-scale solar PPA could help you meet your corporate renewable energy goals, call us at (866) 256-0912 .